initialsky0/my-portfolio/README.md

 This repository contains code for my portfolio.

 ## Resources
-Background image #1: From unsplash.com, photo taken by Josh Massey \n
+Background image #1: From unsplash.com, photo taken by Josh Massey
 Icons: ionicons